professorlust/annotator/README.md

 # Essay Annotator
-A Crowdsourcing Essay Annotation Platform built by Tornado
+A Crowdsourcing Essay Annotation Platform powered by Tornado and MongoDB